langzizhixin/DINet-Colab/README.md

 ***

-### Project Multi-Music-Transformer made by Lu Rui from Langzizhixin Technology company in Chengdu, China.
+### Project  made by Lu Rui from Langzizhixin Technology company in Chengdu, China.
 ###  Code 2023